- Home

 | ICU (per day) | $1,000-3,000 | $2,000-5,000 | $3,000-8,000 | $10,000-25,000 |

 A single medical evacuation — being airlifted from a remote area to a hospital equipped to treat your condition — can cost more than most people earn in a year.
-This is not a hypothetical.
+This isn’t a hypothetical.
 Evacuation claims are filed regularly by travelers in Southeast Asia, Latin America, and rural Europe.

 What Actually Goes Wrong: Real Scenarios

-These are not scare tactics.
+These aren’t scare tactics.
 These are the real medical situations that happen to digital nomads every year, based on insurer claims data and nomad community reports:

 Scenario 1: Motorbike Accident in Bali